Universal pragmatics: Three aspects of universal pragmatics

 There are three ways to evaluate an utterance, according to UP.
 There are theories that deal with elementary propositions, theories of first-person sentences, and theories of speech acts.

 A theory of elementary propositions investigates those things in the real world that are being referenced by an utterance, and the things that are implied by an utterance, or predicate it.
 For example, the utterance "The first Prime Minister of Canada" refers to a man who went by the name of Sir John A. Macdonald.
 And when a speaker delivers the utterance, "My husband is a lawyer", it implies that the speaker is married to a man.

 A theory of first-person sentences examines the expression of the intentions of the actor(s) through language and in the first-person.

 Finally, a theory of speech acts examines the setting of standards for interpersonal relations through language.
-The basic goal for speech act theory is to explain how and when utterances in general are performative.
+The basic goal of speech act theory is to explain how and when utterances in general are performative.
 (1979:34) Central to the notion of speech acts are the ideas of illocutionary force and perlocutionary force, both terms coined by philosopher J.L.
 Austin.
 Illocutionary force describes the intent of the speaker, while perlocutionary force means the effect an utterance has in the world, or more specifically, the effect on others.

 A performative utterance is a sentence where an action being performed is done by the utterance itself.
 For example: "I inform you that you have a moustache", or "I promise you I will not burn down the house".
 In these cases, the words are also taken as significant actions: the act of informing and promising (respectively).